When searching for HR software solutions, it’s easy to run across many different acronyms describing Human Resource systems. What do they really mean?

 - Human Capital Management – HCM

-Despite the differing acronyms, all three describe the same system or systems: A suite of software, databases, and cloud computing which provide an all-encompassing solution for managing all aspects of a workforce.
+Despite the differing acronyms, all three describe the same system or systems: A suite of software, databases, and cloud computing which provide an all-encompassing solution for managing every aspect of a workforce.

 Free Vendor Match Service

 Let our experts match you with the perfect HR software vendor today!

 Technical professionals who originally designed the software and computing apparatus used slightly more descriptive and disparate terms to describe their work.
 Personnel software, Human Resources database and background check systems were all terms once used, but these days are seen as smaller, interlocking pieces of a more overarching collection of systems known as HRIS, HRMS or HCM.
 Marketers have taken to using these terms as they sound more sophisticated and give the impression of a complete package, rather than just “Employee Software” which may only handle a few aspects of hiring, tracking, management, payroll and the remaining myriad of applications within a workforce.